Zytronium/atlas-simple_shell/README.md

 consists of:
-- `[Go$H]` (which stands for Gates of Shell) - helps differentiate the shell from the real shell, as the rest of the prompt looks identical to an Ubuntu prompt;
+- `[Go$H]` (which stands for Gates of Shell) - helps differentiate the shell from the real shell, as the rest of the prompt looks identical to an Ubuntu prompt
 - `User` - the user's username or log name, taken from the environment variables
-- `Hostname` or PC name - usually the user's Linux distro or the user's PC name
+- `Hostname` - hostname or PC name - usually the user's Linux distro or the user's PC name
 - `Path` - the current working directory
 - `$` - end of prompt (not sure what to call this, but some shells may use `:` or `#` instead)